rlipscombe/rlipscombe.github.io/index.md

 with C# and the .NET framework.
 I also have a lot of experience with SQL Server.

-More recently, I've been programming in node.js, Erlang and C++ on Linux.
+Since 2013, I've been programming in node.js, Erlang and C++ on Linux.

 I'm good at acquiring new skills extremely quickly, and I like keeping my skills up to date.
 I tend to investigate a new technology by working on small